CHEMeDATA/MnovaJson-reader/technicalDetails.md

 These three files are used by the [nmr-objects repository](https://github.com/CHEMeDATA/nmr-objects) to import data objects is [src/importMethod.js](src/importMethod.js)

-When creating an object with the import method, use this syntax which maps the name of the import method:
+When creating an object with the import method, use this syntax which maps the name of the import method see ./extraMethodsStatements.json:

 ```js
     const jGraph = new NMRspectrumObject({